 1. Concept Diagrams

 Concept or schematic diagrams are often used to show how a project might be perceived in the future.
-They show the main idea behind the design by distilling it down to its most basic forms, lines, and other simple elements.
+Most of the time it is a massing diagram which shows the main idea behind the design by distilling it down to its most basic forms, lines, and other simple elements.

 - Purpose: Aiming for a simplification of the project’s core concept, goal and primary design idea.